Kargil

-Kargil (/en/, /hi/) or Kargyil is a city in Indian-administered Ladakh in the disputed Kashmir region.
-It is the joint capital of Ladakh, an Indian-administered union territory.
-It is also the headquarters of the Kargil district.
+Kargil (/en/ KAR-ghil, /hi/) or Kargyil is a city and headquarter of the eponymous district, tehsil, and community development block of Indian-administered Ladakh in the disputed Kashmir region.
+It is the joint capital of Ladakh, an Indian-administered union territory, and the headquarters of the Kargil district.
 It is the second-largest urban centre in Ladakh after Leh.
 Kargil is located 204 km east of Srinagar in Jammu and Kashmir, and 234 km to the west of Leh.
-It is on the bank of the Suru River near its confluence with the Wakha Rong river, the latter providing the most accessible route to Leh.
+It is on the bank of the Suru River near its confluence with the Wakha Rong River, the latter providing the most accessible route to Leh.